marti901/thrive-in-chaos/README.md

 This repository contains the source code, PowerPoint slides of the Thrive in chaos session.

 ## Open issues
-Don't have to hard code URL's in YARP.
+ - Don't have to hard code URL's in YARP.
+ - Have a working deployment pipeline

 ## Creating infra